Question

 Follow these steps to validate the successful installation of Versa FlexVNF on the white box:

-1. Login to the White box using the console.
+Login to the white box using the console.
 The box must be connected at a baud rate of 115200.

 Default Login Credentials:

-2. Run the cli comand to enter the CLI mode.
+Run the cli command to enter the CLI mode.

 Command output: